 Generally, yes.
 The National Highway Traffic Safety Administration (NHTSA) has created several guidelines for police officers conducting DUI checkpoints.
 In addition to NHTSA guidelines, various states have enacted guidelines that police officers must follow to include the advertisement of checkpoint locations ahead of time.

 What happens if you get a DUI in Rhode Island?

-Getting a DUI in Rhode Island or any state, is no laughing matter.
+Getting a DUI in Rhode Island or any state is no laughing matter.
 Penalties vary depending on the driver’s BAC (Blood Alcohol Content) and whether or not it is a subsequent offense.
 Typical penalties include hefty fines, license suspensions, community service, mandatory highway safety assessments, mandatory alcohol and/or drug treatment, and in some cases, even imprisonment.

 Why Should I Hire a DUI Attorney Under These Circumstances?

 You may think your case seems pretty straight-forward and that it will likely be a waste of money to hire an attorney for your defense.
-However, each DUI case is different, and the outcome of a case may fall on the presentation of defense, which is much more likely to be in your favor if you retain representation!
+However, each DUI case is different, and the outcome of a case may fall on the presentation of the defense, which is much more likely to be in your favor if you retain representation!